An open-source heuristic to reboot 2D nesting research: Problem definition

 The 2D irregular strip packing problem (2DISPP) involves placing a set of irregular items into a rectangular strip of fixed width $w$ and variable length $l$.
 The objective is to minimize the length of the strip, while ensuring all items are placed entirely within it and none of them collide with each other.
 Figure \ref{fig:strip_packing} illustrates the problem through an example solution.

 Let us begin by introducing some notation:

 We can now formulate the 2DISPP more formally:

-The objective of the 2DISPP is to determine a set of rigid transformations $\{t_i : i \in I\}$ such that, when each item $i$'s shape is transformed by its corresponding transformation $t_i$, all items are positioned entirely within the strip (Equation \ref{eq:collision_strip}) and none collide with each other (Equation \ref{eq:collision_item}) for the smallest possible strip length $l$.
+The objective of the 2DISPP is to determine a set of rigid transformations $\{t_i : i \in I\}$ such that, when each item $i$'s shape is transformed by its corresponding transformation $t_i$, all items are positioned entirely within the strip (Expression \ref{eq:collision_strip}) and none collide with each other (Expression \ref{eq:collision_item}) for the smallest possible strip length $l$.

 In practice, the 2DISPP is more restricted than our definition.
 Item shapes are usually represented by the interior of simple polygons, with transformations restricted to continuous translations plus a set of discrete rotations (such as multiples of 90 or 180 degrees).
 Continuous rotation and reflection (flipping) are seldom considered in academic publications, despite them being relevant for some real-world applications.
 In the interest of generality, we aim for our algorithm to be compatible with any rigid transformation.